tympollack/n-cube/README.md

 [![Alt text](https://encrypted-tbn2.gstatic.com/images?q=tbn:ANd9GcS-ZOCfy4ezfTmbGat9NYuyfe-aMwbo3Czx3-kUfKreRKche2f8fg "IntellijIDEA")](https://www.jetbrains.com/idea/)
 ___
 ### Version History
+* 3.4.6
+ * Added retry logic to URL resolution (tries twice - logs warning on each failed attempt).
+If fails both times, an error is marked in the cell and it will not be tried again (Malformed URL, sys.classpath issue, etc).
+ * Added retry logic to URL content fetching (tries twice - logs warning on each failed attempt).
+If it fails both times, future attempts at fetching will still be tried.
+ * Added new JSON format that places the axes, columns, and cells in the JSON in a way that axes, columns, and cells are directly accessible as String keys in a Map - O(1).
+Useful for sending to Javascript clients for quick access to the n-cube content.
+ * Bug fix: Upating axis URL was not causing cube to be updated in database as SHA-1 was not being cleared.
+ * Bug fix: Column order changes were not included in the SHA-1, causing no save to happen when only columns were re-ordered.
+ * Bug fix: Parsing SET columns was failing in many cases.
+JSON Format is used for SET columns as it is robust.
+Requires String and Date variables to be quoted.
+Instructions in NCE have been updated.
 * 3.4.5
  * Bug fix on regex that parses import statements.
 Import statements that were on the same line as code (code after the import statement) did not work.
 * 3.4.4